pmd/pmd/docs/pages/pmd/devdocs/testing.md

 PMD's built-in rules are organized in rulesets, such as "java-basic".
 Each ruleset has a single test class, which executes all the test cases for all rules in this ruleset.
-The actual test cases are stored in separate XML files, for each rule an own file is used.
+The actual test cases are stored in separate XML files, for each rule a separate file is used.

 The test class subclasses `net.sourceforge.pmd.testframework.SimpleAggregatorTst`, which provides the seamless integration with JUnit.
 You basically tell the framework, which rules should be tested and it searches